guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 3.2 Sudo

-Allow a user (example: foo) to execute superuser commands using sudo without being prompted for a password.
+Allow a user (example: kermit) to execute superuser commands using sudo without being prompted for a password.

-Create the file /etc/sudoers.d/sudoer_foo with ...
+Create the file /etc/sudoers.d/sudoer_kermit with ...

-echo "foo ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/sudoer_foo
+echo "kermit ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/sudoer_kermit

 3.3 Package manager